Professor of Software Engineering (MS) (BS)

 Current Research Project Descriptions | Invited Talks, Tutorials, and Short Courses | The muJava mutation tool

 Jeff Offutt is a full professor of Software Engineering in the Volgenau school of Engineering at George Mason University.
-He also holds a part-time visiting faculty position at University of Skövde, Skövde Sweden, where he participates in the Distributed Real-Time Systems Research Group (DRTS), contributing expertise on software engineering and software testing.
-He has published over 150 refereed research papers, has an h-index of 52 (Google Scholar), and has received funding from many government agencies and companies.
+He also holds a part-time visiting faculty position at University of Skövde, Skövde Sweden, where he participates on the Testing of Critical System Characteristics (TOCSYC) and PILOT projects, contributing expertise on model-based testing, mutation testing, and testability.
+He has published over 155 refereed research papers, has an h-index of 53 (Google Scholar), and has received funding from many government agencies and companies.
 His current research projects include analysis and testing of web applications, test automation, model-based testing of safety critical software, and usable security.
 He was on the technical board of advisors for Certess, Inc.

 He leads the MS in Software Engineering program at GMU, teaches MS and PhD courses in Software Engineering and has developed new courses in a variety of Software Engineering subjects, including web engineering, software testing, construction, design, usability, experimentation, and analysis.
 His textbook, Introduction to Software Testing (co-authored with Paul Ammann), was published by Cambridge University Press in January 2008 and is the leading worldwide textbook in software testing.
 He was awarded the George Mason University Teaching Excellence Award, Teaching With Technology, in 2013, and was named a GMU Outstanding Faculty member in 2008 and 2009.